-In educational assessments for individual states, information similar to that obtained by NAEP can be used to compare the performance of a state's students with mational and regional results.
-State assessments Using NUP methodologies as models, a state can tailor its assessments to special objectives, needs, circumstances, and resources.
-Particular features developed for state programs are assessing students by grade level rather than by are group, "piggybacking" (a method by which school districts can economically obtain local results), and "desired outcome" measures which may highlight areas of concern or commendation. art assists more than a dozen arts from coast to coast in their assessment programs.
-Institute participation may include management planning, instrument derelogment, sampling, survey design and execution, staff training, field supervision, and data processing and analysis.
-En provides data collection, processing, and analysis services for a University of North Carolina at Charel Hill pilot study to evaluate the health effects of a U.S. Department of Agriculture supplemental food program for pregnant women, infants, and Food program health effects children.
-Data for the medical evaluation include information about sociodemographic status, clinical and biochemical reasurements, and dietary habits of 45,000 individuals from low income families in 20 geographic pilot areas.
+RTI's huge study for the National Center for Health Services Research and the National Center for Health Statistics will aid in assessing national health insurance proposals, and in directing other health research and planning efforts.
+8 RTI provides data collection, processing, and analysis services for a University of North Carolina at Chapel Hill pilot study to evaluate the health effects of a U. S. Department of Agriculture supplemental food program for pregnant women, infants, and Food program health effects children.
+Data for the medical evaluation include information about sociodemographic status, clinical and biochemical measurements, and dietary habits of 45,000 individuals from low income families in 20 geographic pilot areas.

 RTI statistical scientists combine basic research in the classical fields of experimental design, sampling, and theory with new systematic approaches to clients' action and planning programs.
-RTI keeps track of the progress and plans of more than 20,000 former high school students in a national High school follow-up longitudinal survey of seniors from the class of 1972.
+5 RTI keeps track of the progress and plans of more than 20,000 former high school students in a national High school follow-up longitudinal survey of seniors from the class of 1972.
 The study's aim is to determine how individuals' high school experiences affect their later attitudes, levels of aspiration and performance, occupational choices, and decisions to pursue technical training or other forms of higher education.
-Tracing techniques used in follow-up surveys have enabled RTI to maintain contact with more than 90 percent of the students who were included in a 1972 U. S. Office of Education national probability sample of high school seniors. Ħ Alcoholism research at RTI includes analyses of drinking behavior and habits, assessment of alcoholic treatment center operations, and monitoring the effectiveness of rehabilitation programs for the public inebriate.
+Tracing techniques used in follow-up surveys have enabled RTI to maintain contact with more than 90 percent of the students included in a 1972 National Center for Education Statistics probability sample of high school seniors.
+Alcoholism research at RTI includes analyses of drinking behavior and habits, assessment of alcoholic treatment center operations, and monitoring the effectiveness of rehabilitation programs for the public inebriate.
 Major studies cover the evaluation of drinkingdriving countermeasures, the alcoholic experiences of adolescents and their attitudes towards drinking, the social situations in which drinking occurs

 Alcoholism and the amounts consumed as a function of social context, recovery from alcoholism in the absence of formal treatment, multiple drug use among alcoholic persons, and differences in drinking behavior determined for such cultural variables as age, sex, ethnicity, religious affiliation, and other socioeconomic characteristics.
 For several decades rural America has not shared fully in the physical, economic, and human resource development investments made in metropolitan areas.
-In a 21⁄2 year study of Federal demonstration projects in multi-county regions of two states, RTI researchers are conducting an evaluation of Community Services Administration Rural rehabilitation programs which seek solutions to some of the problems associated with rural poverty.
-The purposes of the demonstration projects are to articulate the needs of rural minorities, and to devise and provide services which will improve their incomes, educational opportunities, health care, social satisfactions, and general living conditions'.
+In a 21⁄2 year study of Federal demonstration projects in multi-county regions of two states, RTI researchers are conducting an evaluation of CommunityServices Administration Rural rehabilitation programs which seek solutions to some of the problems associated with rural poverty.
+The purposes of the demonstration projects are to articulate the needs of rural minorities, and to devise and provide services which will improve their incomes, educational opportunities, health care, social satisfactions, and general living conditions.
 RTI's objective is to gauge the effectiveness of the two projects by measuring the attitudes